b-git-hub/cube_auto_deploy/README.md

 # Call Flow
-The call flow is very simple, it takes the call from CUCM via any means and passes it through the CUBE to the ITSP without any manipulation other than signalling and media which is required to send/recieve calls
+The call flow is very simple, it takes the call from CUCM via any means and passes it through the CUBE to the ITSP without any manipulation other than signalling and media which is required to send/recieve calls.
+Matching from a CUBE perspective is done via the URI headers.
+This means
 ![Capture](https://user-images.githubusercontent.com/68473827/98388699-fed56a00-204a-11eb-94f2-9695e7230427.JPG)